What exactly is authoritative parenting? And how can it help you raise a healthy and well-behaved child? Learn more about it right here.

-Grit: The Power of Passion and Perseverance by Angela Duckworth shows parents how to balance being warm, supportive and demanding.
-The author describes how we can provide warm and respectful support as well as have high expectations and demands of our kids.
+The book Grit by Angela Duckworth shows parents how to balance being warm, supportive, and demanding.
+The author describes how we can provide positive reinforcement as well as have appropriate expectations and demands of our kids.

 Provide unconditional love and warmth

 But it turns out, they’re more likely to do their best when we show that we’re in their corner, no matter what.
-Here’s how to make sure you’re providing the warm support your child needs:
+Here’s how to make sure you’re providing your child’s needs with warmth and support:

-1. Be there for your child when she has a problem
+1. Be there for your kids when they have a problem

 Right now, your child’s mistakes and troubles are simple: She told a lie about eating a cookie for lunch or keeps forgetting to do an assignment for school.

 But what happens when she’s a teenager and is in bigger trouble?
-What if she crashed the car, cheated during a game, or feels overwhelmed with her load of school work?
+What if she crashed the car, broke rules during a game, or feels overwhelmed with her load of school work?